 Capture the moment

-We’ve heard about professional photographers whom you could hire to take photos of you on your travels for the first time from a fellow travel blogger Sharon of Where’s Sharon who did so on her visit to Paris.
+We've heard about professional photographers whom you could hire to take photos of you on your travels for the first time from some fellow travel bloggers.
 Since then the service spread across the globe, and now you can do it in Dubrovnik too.

 Dubrovnik is picture-perfect town, and it offers ample possibilities for photo shooting.
 However, with all those crowds, tricky light in the compact old town and narrow streets, taking a nice photo of you can prove difficult.
 You can snap photos yourself, using a selfie-pole, or you can simply make a professional do it for you.